A Special Kind of Learning Centre

 - Read about our student Mackenzie in Talk About Love and Bringing Back Mac.
 Mac did Fast ForWord after completing Samonas.

-- John has autism and had no capacity to understand other people and their needs.
-Then, on his way into our centre one day, he stopped to help his little brother who had tripped and fallen on the curb.
+- John did not understand other people and their needs.
+Then one day he stopped to help his little brother who had tripped and fallen on the curb.
+His mother was shocked!
 Nothing like that had ever happened before he did The Listening Program.

-- Mark is 12, has autism and is non-verbal.
+- Mark at age 12 was non-verbal.
 He started talking and became affectionate after The Listening Program.

-- Robby has autism.
-A few weeks into his program, his parents started to witness new and unusual behaviours (for him).
+- A few weeks into his Fast ForWord program, Robby’s parents started to witness new and unusual behaviours (for him).
 He went to get himself a glass of water and brought one back for his dad.
 A few days later at McDonald’s he noticed that his brother forgot to get ketchup and so gave him one of his.
 He is more aware of the needs of other people.

-- Dave has autism.
-His mother said he had “gifting deficit disorder.”
+- Dave’s mother jokingly said he had “gifting deficit disorder.”
 He would not give anything to anyone ever.
 The first gift he ever gave was to Ross at ALC after completing PACE.

 - Steve would tickle or tease his sister and wouldn’t stop even though she was crying.
 (He didn’t understand that she was unhappy with his actions.)
 Within a few weeks of starting Fast ForWord, he suddenly became a kind and compassionate big brother.

 We see these kinds of things all the time.
 Realize, thinking and feeling happen in the brain.
 By awakening areas of the brain that are lying dormant, these programs change these children in wonderful and unexpected ways.
-Please read some more testimonials and phone us at 604.539.1386 or 1.855.539.1386 to book an assessment or discuss your child and these programs.
+Please read some more testimonials and call us at 604.539.1386 to book an assessment or discuss your child and these programs.

 After Just 11 Days – A Testimonial